Trump criticised for FBI attacks

 - The Trump-Russia saga in 200 words

-The former head of the FBI James Comey, who was fired by President Trump and has testified in the investigation, posted a strong rebuttal of the president's criticism of the organisation.
+The former director of the FBI, James Comey, who was fired by President Trump and has testified in the investigation, posted a strong rebuttal of the president's criticism of the organisation.

 He posted online a quote from himself in June that said: "I want the American people to know this truth: The FBI is honest.
 The FBI is strong.
 And the FBI is, and always will be, independent."